mw-orcl/ai-vector/ai-vector-search-apex-adb/setup/setup.md

 - Create and configure a storage bucket in OCI.
 - Generate a Pre-Authenticated Request (PAR) for secure bucket access.

-With these objectives in mind, you will be well-equipped to manage and utilize Oracle Cloud Infrastructure effectively.

 ### Task 1: Create an OCI Compartment